//

 Change is the only constant.
 And this year is no different.

-You don't need to be an economist or have a crystal ball to know that global tensions are rising ahead of two massively marketed events:
+You don't need to be an economist or have a crystal ball to know that global attention is locked on two massively marketed events this year:

-In this article, we'll take you through how to capitalize on the changes ahead and navigate ambiguity.
+In this article, we'll take you through how to capitalize on the moment and navigate the noise.

 Key Takeaways:

-1. Creative risks will help you get the most out of your budget as political and Olympic campaigning eat up ad space and drive up costs.
+1. Creative risks will help you get the most out of your budget as World Cup and midterm campaigning eat up ad space and drive up costs.

 Creativity will be an economic multiplier